-Richard Rogers is the anchor for News 12 at 5, 6 & 11 O'clock.
-He's been a member of the News 12 Team since October 1993, and has been in TV news since 1981.
+Richard Rogers is the anchor for News 12 at 5, 6 & 11 o'clock.
+He's been a member of the News 12 Team since October 1993 and has been in TV news since 1981.

-Since coming to Augusta, Richard has anchored many live events for News 12, including The Masters, the Olympic Torch Run and the Children's Miracle Network Telethon.
+Since coming to Augusta, Richard has anchored many live events for News 12, from The Masters, to the Olympic Torch Run and the Children's Miracle Network Telethon.
 Richard has also reported dozens of live breaking news events, from hurricanes to the Atlanta Olympic games.
 His field anchoring from the scene of a plane crash in Augusta helped win News 12 a prestigious national Edward R. Murrow Award.

-One of his favorite assignments is to report live from the Augusta National Golf Club during the Masters.
-Richard has covered a wide range of stories there from Tiger Woods' first win to Arnold Palmer's final competitive round.
+One of his favorite assignments is to report live from the Augusta National Golf Club during The Masters.
+Richard has covered a wide range of stories there from Tiger Woods' first win to Arnold Palmer's last competitive round.
 He proudly admits his own 7-iron is still on the bottom of the famous pond on #16, having slipped out of his hand during a rainy round at Augusta National.
 As he puts it, "That club will spend many more nights at the National than I ever will."

 Richard is a member of North Augusta's First Baptist Church and the Augusta Rotary Club.
 He's a volunteer reader for local schools and community organizations including United Way, The Alzheimer's Association, The Lydia Project and Special Olympics.
 He's also a drummer who's performed with the Augusta Amusements Big Band, and News 12's in-house band "Breaking News."
 He has also volunteered as a narrator for Symphony Orchestra Augusta and the Savannah River Winds.